This policy is in seven parts:

 Students for whom English is their second language have a timetable appropriate to their needs which may include additional English skills and no MFL.

 We believe this is a strong curriculum as it focuses on the essential skills students require to go on to further and higher education and encourages development of core, transferable skills.
 It is balanced and varied and can be tailored to the needs, requirements, skills and abilities of each student.

-- Ashbourne presently offers 32 different A level subjects
+- Ashbourne presently offers more than 25 different A level subjects

 - This is a large number, particularly for a College of our relatively small size and we consider this to be a strength of the curriculum.